feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 ### 2. Offset GPS Tracks

 Another test took me inside a moving vehicle.
 Since my triple suction car mount hadn't arrived during this time, I had to improvise by seating in the passenger seat, and extending the selfie stick outside the window, and started capturing around the campus again.
-In this instance, I observed a significant issue – the GPX files were offset by a few meters, rendering them unsuitable for mapping.
+In this instance, I observed a significant issue – the GPS tracks were offset by a few meters, rendering them unsuitable for mapping.
 This offset raised questions about the accuracy of my contributions.

 <center>![up_mapillary_failed_vehicle](/static/images/up_diliman_mapillary_vehicle.png)</center>

 <center>_Recorded GPS tracks in a moving vehicle (UP Diliman).
-Was I pondering whether the trees were the cause of the GPX inconsistency?_</center>
+Was I pondering whether the trees were the cause of the GPS data inconsistency?_</center>

 ### 3. Lighting and Unforeseen Delays